Chevrolet K5 Blazer: Model changes

 Compared to the first generation K5 Blazer, the Rounded Line K5 grew by 7 in overall, on a 2.5 in longer wheelbase.
 The styling was refreshed in 1981, mirroring the changes introduced on the 1981 C/K pickups, most visible in the front end with available stacked dual square headlamps and reduced weight.

 GM temporarily changed the usual "C/K" designation to "R" and "V" for the 1987 through 1991 model years.
 This was done to avoid confusion with the GMT400-based Chevrolet C/K pickup trucks, which were introduced in 1988, during the overlap period.
 Although the GMT400 trucks were introduced in the spring of 1987 as a 1988 model, the K5 Blazer, Suburban, and crew-cab trucks retained the earlier platform until 1991.

 In 1988, four new colors were introduced: Bright Blue Metallic, Forest Green Metallic, Light Mesa Brown Metallic, and Dark Mesa Brown Metallic.
 More new features for 1988 included a fixed mast antenna in place of the old windshield antenna, a trip odometer as part of the gauge package cluster, and an improved pulse windshield wiper control.
 Also, helping to reduce air leaks in the doors was a new door handle seal.
 Also in 1988, General Motors eliminated the "K5" emblems.

 In late 1988 for the 1989 model year, the front grille was changed to resemble the squared-off ones used on the GMT400 series of pickups.
 The 1989 Blazer had new base and up-level grilles, as well as new headlight bezels, body side moldings, and front bumper rub strips.
 New for 1989 was the introduction of an all-new base coat/clear coat paint.

-For the 1990 model year, all Blazers now had a standard rear wheel anti-lock braking system.
-A new electronic speedometer system, with a 6 digit odometer on the dashboard was also introduced for 1990, along with non-asbestos brake linings.
+For the 1990 model year, all Blazers now had a standard rear-wheel anti-lock braking system.
+A new electronic speedometer system, with a six-digit odometer on the dashboard, was also introduced for 1990, along with non-asbestos brake linings.
 A new brake warning light on the dashboard was also introduced for 1990.
-The Blazer body also used double sided, galvanized exterior sheet metal.
+The Blazer body also used double-sided, galvanized exterior sheet metal.
 A new option for 1990 was power mirrors.
-3 point shoulder harness also become standard for rear passengers.
-The rear seat arm rest were eliminated from rear seat to make room for shoulder belts and pads were added to the wheel housings.
+Three-point shoulder harness also become standard for rear passengers.
+The rear seat armrest were eliminated from rear seat to make room for shoulder belts and pads were added to the wheel housings.

 For 1991, two new exterior colors, Brilliant Blue and Slate Metallic were offered.